srgrn/chatanu.ga/content/blog/Advent2015/9_simple_http_auth_for_bottle_app.md

 Than for each route that requires authentication you can add a decorator ```@auth_basic(check_credentials)```.

-This is a very simple function however you can add in this function accessing DB for validating username or hashing the username and password togather to match them to some predefined value.
+This is a very simple function however you can add in this function accessing DB for validating username or hashing the username and password together to match them to some predefined value.

 I used this with a single user service where the username and password were environment variables that were loaded by the web server.